 “After living in New Orleans for years, my goal is to bring in the traditional elements of the Big Easy that make living in and experiencing New Orleans so distinctive,” said John Larner, partner of Patron Saint.
 “Our team is working very hard to incorporate New Orleans culture in every aspect – including cocktails named after popular streets.”Slater Hogan

 I’m debating, try absinthe?
 Feel out the eclectic crowd?
 Take a nap because I’m jet-lagged?
 All options seem quite the undertaking.

 The floor fills-in for the main event.
 I’m rarely wowed in my home town.
 This is unique.
 You can almost feel the effervescent energy in this tiny subterranean club.
 That’s clearly the point.
 You don’t see a live PA act like this often.
 Takes me back to the first time I saw Mark Farina, but better.
 I’m pulled onto the dance floor to spin with one of the younger clubbers.
 A highlight.

 One of the leading up and comers in Indianapolis House music nightlife today, Mike (Sweater Disco) makes time to say goodnight at 1 A.M.
 I contemplate my choices.
 It’s too good to leave.
 A treat in the typical Indiana frozen wasteland.

 Indy locals, you gotta check this place out, especially when Felonious Punk plays.
 Slater is more at home than I’ve seen him in years.
-I’m already marking my calendar for their next show in October.
+I’m already marking my calendar for their next show on October 24.